w41x/payload-zitadel-plugin/README.md

 If you want to use the Zitadel profile picture as the avatar in PayloadCMS, you have to manually add the asset URL to the Next.js config file.

+For a proper logout you have to add the `end_session` redirect.

 Also, if you want to automatically redirect to Zitadel without asking the user to click on the login button, you have to add the redirect manually to the Next.js config file.

-For a proper logout you also have to add the `end_session` redirect.

 #### next.config.js